 Recent News

-- December 2024: Our work Constraint-Aware Refinement for Safety Verification of Neural Feedback Loops was accepted for publication in L-CSS and will be presented at ACC 2025 in Denver, CO.
+- July 2025: I presented our work Constraint-Aware Refinement for Safety Verification of Neural Feedback Loops at ACC 2025 in Denver, CO.